g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 end

-capi->>apiserver: Decide Update Strategy capi->>apiserver: Mark Machine as pending and set UpToDate condition apiserver->>mach: Notify changes mach->>hook: Start update hook->>infra: Update components loop For all External Updaters
+capi->>apiserver: Decide Update Strategy capi->>apiserver: Mark Machine as pending, update spec apiserver->>mach: Notify changes mach->>hook: Start update hook->>infra: Update components loop For all External Updaters
     mach->>hook: finished?
-    hook2->>mach: try in X secs
+    hook->>mach: try in X secs
 end
-mach->>apiserver: Mark Hooks in Machine as Done capi->>apiserver: Set UpToDate condition
+mach->>apiserver: Mark Hooks in Machine as Done mach->>apiserver: Set UpToDate condition to True
 ```

 Once a Machine is marked as pending and `UpToDate` condition is set and the Machine's spec has been updated with the desired changes, the Machine controller takes over.
 This controller is responsible for calling the updaters and tracking the progress of those updaters and exposing this progress in the Machine conditions.

-The Machine controller will not follow any order when calling the updaters.
-This might change in future iterations.
+The Machine controller currently calls registered external updaters sequentially but without a defined order.
+We are explicitly not trying to design a solution for ordering of execution at this stage.
+However, determining a specific ordering mechanism or dependency management between update extensions will need to be addressed in future iterations of this proposal.

 The controller will trigger updaters by hitting another RuntimeHook endpoint (eg. `/UpdateMachine`).
 The updater could respond saying "update completed", "update failed" or "update in progress" with an optional "retry after X seconds".
 The CAPI controller will continuously poll the status of the update by hitting the same endpoint until it reaches a terminal state.